TInaJ92/8685IN_Tinhinane-Selenium-HW-2/README.md

 ### PURPOSE:
-You are a QA Engineer at ABC Company.
-You have been handed this framework and are responsible for delivering 5 automated smoke tests before the next production release for the [Application Under Test (AUT)](http://automationpractice.com/)
+You are a QA Engineer at Luma.
+You have been handed this framework and are responsible for delivering 5 automated smoke tests before the next production release for the [Application Under Test (AUT)](https://magento.softwaretestingboard.com/)
 #
 ##### INSTRUCTIONS:
 **Step 1**